The life of a Native American woman is transformed from addict to supervisor.

-She was an only child raised by her grandparents.
-Her babysitters introduced her to her first drink, at age 6, by giving her a swig to see how it would affect her.
-Molested as a child, she turned to drugs at ages 11-12.
-It seemed her only option as she had no family support.
+She was an only child, raised by her grandparents.
+At age 6, Ness’ babysitters gave her a drink of alcohol to see how it would affect her.
+Molested as a child, she turned to drugs at age 11.

-She was removed from her grandparents’ house and placed in foster care.
-While a ward of the state she joined various residential youth programs.
-She earned her GED and received vocational training in the culinary arts.
-The skills she learned would become the key that opened the door to her interaction with The Salvation Army.
+Removed from her grandparents’ house, she entered the “system” and was placed in foster care.
+Ness joined various residential youth programs, earned her GED and received vocational training in the culinary arts.

 She eventually married and had children, but her husband also had drug and alcohol addictions and the couple landed in prison.
 She transferred to Billings (Mont.) to serve her time and later participated in “Passages,” a prison release program where she became sober.
 She credits the Native American 12-step plan—her “Red Road to ‘wellbriety.’”